maria-snarava/portfolio-ml/README.md

-# Machine Learning Engineer Portfolio
+# Data Scientist/Machine Learning Engineer Portfolio

 Welcome to my portfolio!
 This repository showcases projects demonstrating my skills and experience in various machine-learning techniques and applications.